SSWConsulting/SSW.Rules.Content/rules/catering-to-audience/rule.md

 Do you think I should add it?"
 :::
 ::: good
-Figure: Good example - Targeting the message towards the developer
+Figure: Good example - Targeting the message towards the Developer
 :::